Conrardy/kata-ia/csharp/TrainOffice/ia-flow-add-use-case-template.md

 - In `app.js`, map the needed data from the backend endpoint. (do not forget that all response is wrapped in a `data` key)
 - Add an endpoint that returns a fake DTO model <name-of-use-case>DTO.
+- add a new controller into Presentation layer
-- Add HTTP tests to test the endpoint.
+- Add HTTP tests to test the this controller via http client
 - commit

 ## Step 3: Develop Frontend